 Such numbers are generally from foreign countries, which could be in any part of the world.

 Such scam missed calls also happened before in our country.
-That time, the calls were mainly from Tunisia with +21 code.
-Then the operators have issued a public notice to the people for not to fall prey to the scam.
+At that time, the calls were mainly from Tunisia with a +21 code.
+Then the operators issued a public notice to the people not to fall prey to the scam.

-NTA has also directed the telecom operators to prevent such numbers from disturbing people and make them fall prey to the Wangiri scam.
+NTA has also directed the telecom operators to prevent such numbers from disturbing people and making them fall prey to the Wangiri scam.